2022 Juicy Blueberry Picking in Georgia: 17+ Delicious U-Pick Farms

 Please call ahead before heading out!
 Some days they may need to close early if they get picked out or if they need to close to allow for ripening.

 Rutland Farms in Tifton has all the summer U-picks you could ask for — including blueberries!
 Their blueberry season usually begins in April and runs through June — but their dates are weather-dependent, of course.
 They’ve also got other fruits and vegetables for sale, so you can pick up some okra, onions, corn, tomatoes, and more while you’re there.
+This is one farm that's full of family fun, so it's a great place to stop on your way down to Florida.
 Check their Facebook page for updates.

-Mercier is not just for apple picking; we love their blueberries, too.
-U-pick is currently not available yet, due to COVID-19 precautions — but they do have produce available in their market and at their bakery.
+Mercier is not just for apple picking; we love their summer berries, too!
+U-pick is currently available, subject to availability, and they have produce available in their market and at their bakery.
 Their season for blueberries usually begins in June.
 You can also get your order curbside.
 Note: All guests are required to wear a mask and use hand sanitizer before going into the market.
 The cafe is take-out only.

 With eight varieties of irrigated blueberries at $2.25 a pound, Miller Blueberry Farm near Athens is a great place for your family to pick their fill.
 Miller Blueberry Farm is a certified bee-friendly farm, with no pesticide used on the berries.
 The farm is open from mid-June to mid-August, and opens at 7:30 a.m.
 Their closing times vary depending on weather and crop conditions — but they keep a calendar updated on their website and update Facebook.
 They’re closed on Sundays and Mondays.
 Buckets with liners provided for picking — the liner can be removed so you can transport your berries home.
 Checks, cash, and Venmo accepted.